Maps4HTML/web-map-doc/docs/elements/extent.md

 ### `label`

 Specifies a label for an extent which is displayed in the layer control.
-When a label is not provided, the label defaults to 'Sub-Layer' in the layer control.
+When a `label` value is not provided, the `label` value defaults to 'Sub-Layer' in the layer control.

 ---

 ### `checked`

-The `<map-extent checked>` attribute and property is boolean.
+The `checked` attribute and property is boolean.
 When present, the checked property value is taken to be 'true'; when not present, the property value is 'false'.
+The map-extent content will be fetched and rendered according to the `checked` state.
 Beware that it is the *presence* of the attribute that makes it true, not the value of the attribute.
 For example, the attribute `checked="false"` actually turns out to be checked, [as described by MDN Web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes#boolean_attributes).

 ---

 ### `hidden`

-The `<map-extent hidden>` attribute and property is boolean.
-When present, the extent is hidden in the layer control.
+The `hidden` attribute and property is boolean.
+When present, the extent is hidden (not present) in the layer control.
+Regardless of `hidden` state, the layer is rendered or not depending on the `checked` attribute state.

 ---